 Welcome back!
-My name is Jaime Lierly and I am very excited to introduce myself as the new Principal at Creekview!
-I have been a teacher and administrator for over 17 years, working with kids all over the world.
-Joining the Creekview family is an honor and privilege, and I am committed to continuing the path to excellence.
+My name is Jaime Lierly and I am very excited to return as the new Principal at Creekview!
+I have been a teacher and administrator for over 18 years, working with kids all over the world.
+Being a part of the Creekview family is an honor and privilege, and I am committed to continuing the path to excellence.
 This community is full of energy, passion, and dedication to teaching and growing every child.
 I am excited to get to know all of you and lead with integrity, grace, and passion for helping all kids reach success.